coolbeevip/ansible-playbook/kafka/README.md

 * The configuration parameters in this script are based on Kafka 2.6.3 version
 * Use use the bundled Zookeeper with the Kafka release package (usually this is no problem, unless you want to install Zookeeper on other servers)
-* Install the dedicated JDK in the Kafka installation directory
+* Install the dedicated JDK in the Kafka installation directory, Java 8 and Java 11 are supported.

 ## Planning Your Installation